system76/docs/content/software-triage.md

 This will print out the current kernel version the system is running.

+> **IMPORTANT NOTE:** There is NO going back from steps 8 and 9.
+If you haven't backed up your files yet, do so *now.* Steps 8 and 9 will change/reinstall the entire OS.
+Use these steps when all other steps have failed.
+This is the "nuclear" option.
+It's not a long or complicated process, but it is irreversible.

 ### 8. Upgrade the OS

 Upgrading to the latest OS version usually includes newer kernel modules and software packages, as well as security updates and bug-fixes.